 The fair will be in full raucous splendor on opening weekend.
 Attendees can snag two adult tickets this weekend for only $46 (a $72 value) with advance purchase online (while supplies last).

-Additionally, sign language interpreters will be available at select stage shows on February 8 in honor of Deaf Awareness Day.
+Additionally, sign language interpreters will be available at select stage shows on February 7 in honor of Deaf Awareness Day.
+Discount tickets are offered for attendees who are Deaf or Hard of Hearing.

-This action-packed weekend kicks off by celebrating the littlest revelers with a Princess Contest for kids ages 5-12 on February 15.
-On February 16, celebrate diversity and unity during the Royal Pride Day; don’t miss the adult-only Pride costume contest.
-Finally, on February 17, bring a birthday card for the Queen to the box office for free children’s admission.
+This action-packed weekend kicks off by celebrating the littlest revelers with a Princess Contest for kids ages 5-12 on February 14.
+On February 15, celebrate diversity and unity during the Royal Pride Day; don’t miss the adult-only Pride costume contest and Queen Katherine's Birthday Surprise on February 16.

 On Saturday, children are invited to dress as their spunkiest version of a time traveler, hero or villain for a special costume contest.
 Adults get a turn on Sunday with a multiverse time travel contest; come as your best hero from across the known universes, and don’t forget to bring your unique backstory.